JeroenDeDauw/ParamProcessor/README.md

 # ParamProcessor

-The ParamProcessor MediaWiki extension, formerly known as Validator, is a parameter processing framework that provides a way to declaratively define a set of parameters and how they should be processed.
+ParamProcessor is a parameter processing library that provides a way to decoratively define a set of parameters and how they should be processed.
 It can take such declarations together with a list of raw parameters and provide the processed values.
+For example, if one defines a parameter to be an integer, in the range [0, 100], then ParamProcessor will verify the input is an integer, in the specified range, and return it as an actual integer variable.

 [![Build Status](https://secure.travis-ci.org/JeroenDeDauw/ParamProcessor.png?branch=master)](http://travis-ci.org/JeroenDeDauw/ParamProcessor)
 [![Code Coverage](https://scrutinizer-ci.com/g/JeroenDeDauw/ParamProcessor/badges/coverage.png?s=2ab5df62d929329584536005cdca7d2bec5501f4)](https://scrutinizer-ci.com/g/JeroenDeDauw/ParamProcessor/)